-The Plan recognises that a range of activities (including buildings) can be appropriately accommodated within rural areas, particularly those that support animal and plant production and are efficiently located in rural areas, and that may assist in the wellbeing of rural people and communities.
+The Plan recognises that a range of activities (including buildings) can be appropriately accommodated within rural areas, particularly those that may assist in the wellbeing of rural people and communities.
 It is also recognised that other factors such as access, the availability of water, the availability of services, and the types and proximity of other established activities can affect peoples' ability to make effective use of the productive value of the land resource.